-Municipal Emergency Management Coordinators (Municipal Recovery Coordinators) are responsible for identifying impacts and recovery needs within their local government area.
-If recovery assistance or coordination is required, they should advise the Regional Controller and/or RECC (if activated) which work in consultation with Municipal Coordinators to prepare and collate early impact assessments.
+Municipal EM Coordinators (Municipal Recovery Coordinators) are responsible for identifying impacts and recovery needs within their local government area.
+If recovery assistance or coordination is required, they should advise the Regional EM Controller and/or RECC (if activated) which work in consultation with Municipal EM Coordinators to prepare and collate early impact assessments.

-The State Recovery Advisor, Department of Premier and Cabinet works in consultation with Regional Controllers, Response Management Authorities, Recovery Coordinating Agencies, and Municipal Emergency Management Coordinators (or Municipal Recovery Coordinators) to assess recovery needs, support the immediate recovery, and plan the medium to long-term recovery approach, including the need for State Government support and Affected Area Recovery Committees.
+The State Recovery Advisor DPAC works in consultation with Regional RM Controllers, RMAs, Recovery Coordinating Agencies, and Municipal EM Coordinators (or Municipal Recovery Coordinators) to assess recovery needs, support the immediate recovery, and plan the medium to longterm recovery approach, including the need for State Government support and Affected Area Recovery Committees.

-In consultation with the State EM Controller and the State Recovery Committee, the State Recovery Advisor advises the government on recovery needs and arrangements, including recommendations for the most appropriate approach to long-term recovery.
+In consultation with the State EM Controller and the State Recovery Committee, the State Recovery Advisor advises the Government on recovery needs and arrangements, including recommendations for the most appropriate approach to long-term recovery.
 These arrangements exist regardless of whether the SCC is activated or not.